 The Patient’s Perspective: A Journey with Gastric Sleeve Surgery

-Then there’s the biggest concern of all, “What if it doesn’t work?”.
-There is the possibility that the surgical results won’t meet your expectations, and patients can be shocked to find out another procedure is needed to achieve optimal weight-loss goals.
-Our team at Olde Del Mar Surgical have an excellent success rate with initial bariatric surgeries, and they are also highly skilled in the laparoscopic techniques used for weight loss surgery revision and conversion .
+Our team at Olde Del Mar Surgical has an excellent success rate with initial bariatric surgeries, and they are also highly skilled in the laparoscopic techniques used for weight loss surgery revision and conversion.

 - No required follow-ups for adjustments

 - Requires no foreign objects to remain inside your body

 - 1–2 day hospital stay